All about hormones!

 If you’ve had a bad experience with one hormonal birth control, other hormonal options may still work for you.
 You may hate the shot but love the implant, or hate the pill but love the ring.
 It’s not unusual to try multiple methods before finding one that works for you—the important thing is not to give up.
 Make sure to get help with your search from a health care provider, because certain medical and genetic conditions can impact your birth control choices.

-Some women have tried different kinds of hormonal birth control and had bad experiences with all of them.
-Luckily, there are some options for women who react negatively to hormones or just prefer to avoid them.
+Some people have tried different kinds of hormonal birth control and had bad experiences with all of them.
+Luckily, there are still options if you’ve reacted negatively to hormones or just prefer to avoid them.
 The most effective non-hormonal birth control option is the copper IUD.
 Condoms, the diaphragm, and fertility awareness methods also offer good protection against pregnancy when used carefully and consistently.
-These methods don’t change a woman’s natural hormones at all.
+These methods don’t change your natural hormones at all.